Jacobm1857/Jacobm1857/README.md

 # How to Host Your Resume Using GitHub Pages

 ### Who is this Made For?
 This is written for those who have none to minimal experience with GitHub, Jekyll, Atom or Markdown.
 This tutorial will cover the steps for hosting a resume on GitHub pages more in-depth than the act of creating the resume itself.
 If you need help with creating an effective resume, visit the "Where Can You Get More Help?" section of this tutorial.

 ### What Do You Need?
 You will need to have a few things in order to get started:
 1. A computer with available hard drive space.
 2. A current Email address.
-3. A resume
+3. A resume.
 4. A basic understanding of computers.
 5. Some patience.